TheOneHyer/resource_alerter/README.md

 > 3. Read and parse daemon configuration file
 > 4. Initialize daemon
 > 5. See if 'wall' is available for broadcasts
-> 6. Calculate max IO Wait as 100.0 / # of cores
 > 7. Start infinite loop
 > 8. Calculate similarity to PID list of last resource check
 > 9. Reset last PID list w/ current one
-> 10. for RESOURCE in CPU, RAM, IO Wait:
+> 10. for RESOURCE in CPU, RAM:
 >   * Calculate time since RESOURCE override last active, activate if too
 > long
 >   * Skip RESOURCE check if PID similar and override inactive